dodyg/practical-aspnetcore/README.md

-# 169 samples for ASP.NET Core 2.1 fundamentals (updated daily)
+# 169 samples for ASP.NET Core 2.1 and 2.2 fundamentals (updated daily)

 If you are studying ASP.NET Core, I am lurking on this **[Gitter Channel](https://gitter.im/DotNetStudyGroup/aspnetcore)**.